kokkos/kokkos/doc/TuningDesign.md

 A Kokkos Tuning system should be as small as is wise while achieving the following goals

-1. Expose to tools enough data about the _context_ of the running application to tune intelligently
+1. Expose to tools enough data about the _context_ of the running application to tune intelligently.
+In autotuning terms, decribe the _features_
 2. Expose to tools enough data about tuning parameters that they might know how to optimize what they're asked to
 3. Expose to applications an interface that they might inform a tool about their current application context
 4. Expose to tools the results of their choices